About Radiation Therapy to Your Lymph Nodes

 • Very sweet foods.

-• Acidic or citrus foods and juices (such as orange, grapefruit, pineapple, and tomato).
+• Acidic or citrus foods and juices, such as orange, grapefruit, pineapple, and tomato.

 • Alcohol.

-Get enough nutrition during your treatment
+Get enough nutrition during your radiation therapy

 Diarrhea